How Much Does a Website Cost?

 At our agency, every new website starts with a long and detailed series of questions.
 In fact, we wrote about it in a recent post.
 In order to be effective, your website must reflect the core identity of your business, it needs to address both your short-term and long-term goals, and it must act as a useful resource for your target audience.
-If any one of these key components are missing, the project will eventually fail.
+If any one of these key components is missing, the project will eventually fail.
 That is why most successful professional website developers have a detail-oriented and (sometimes) lengthy onboarding process for new projects.
 Be prepared to fill out a lengthy questionnaire and answer a lot of follow-up questions over the span of a few days.
-If a client needs help creating goals, building a stronger brand identity, or conducting research on their target audience, those important tasks can be built into a new website project .
+If a client needs help creating goals, building a stronger brand identity, or conducting research on their target audience, those important tasks can be built into a new website project.
 Ultimately, answering these deceptively simple questions is the first step on the road to launching a successful new website.

 Location, Location – Part 1

-Let’s pretend for a moment that we’re selecting a brick and mortar storefront for an upscale bakery.
-We want our bakery to be situated in a pedestrian-friendly area with complimentary businesses nearby, such as craft shops, clothing stores, or an open-air farmers market that sells fresh produce.
-The approach selecting your website’s domain name should be similar.
+Let’s pretend for a moment that we’re selecting a brick-and-mortar storefront for an upscale bakery.
+We want our bakery to be situated in a pedestrian-friendly area with complementary businesses nearby, such as craft shops, clothing stores, or an open-air farmers market that sells fresh produce.
+The approach to selecting your website’s domain name should be similar.
 If you’re building a nonprofit website, you might consider a .org or .net address.
 If you’re building a tech startup website, you might be looking at .com , .io , or .biz.
 Just like we wouldn’t nestle our upscale bakery between two warehouses in the middle of a dusty industrial park, we don’t want to choose our domain name too hastily.
 Once you know what “part of town” you want to park your domain in (i.e. .com , .net , etc.), the next step is to choose the domain name that works best for you.
-If your developer is registering your domain name on your behalf, it is important that you reach an understanding on who owns that important piece of internet real estate.You wouldn't let someone else sign the papers on your new home.
+If your developer is registering your domain name on your behalf, it is important that you reach an understanding of who owns that important piece of internet real estate.You wouldn't let someone else sign the papers on your new home.
 Who owns your domain name?
 Click To Tweet

 If you look, there are some really interesting stories out there surrounding domain names.
 There are entire businesses built up around the process of buying and selling domain names that they feel might be valuable in the future, also known as “domain prospecting”.
 If you’re running a successful online business, the last thing you want is to find out that someone else bought the rights to your website’s domain name after you let it expire.

 So far, we’ve covered goals, identity, audience, and location.
 But, that is just the beginning.
-A website’s functional needs is the next big hurdle in the process of creating a new website.
+A website’s functional needs are the next big hurdle in the process of creating a new website.
 At the most basic level, we need to determine how many pages are going to be on the new website, what type of content is going to be on those pages, and how those pages will be structured (a.k.a. the sitemap).
 Perhaps you would also like some lead capture for a newsletter?
 Would your website benefit from dynamically re-sizable text for the visually impaired?
 How about a full eCommerce website with multiple products for sale and custom shipping options?
 Or, is this a members-only website with a simple front page and everything else is password protected and invisible to search engines?A website is a tool.
 Ask yourself: What is my website doing for my business RIGHT NOW?
 Click To Tweet

 The examples used above are all from actual websites we have built.
 As you can see, the functional needs of a website can vary greatly and are tied directly to a business’s identity, its goals, and its target audience.